umeshtar/fastapi/README.md

     http://127.0.0.1:8000/docs#/
     ```

-   All endpoints and forms can be tested using auto generated FastAPI Documentation.
+   All endpoints and forms can be tested using auto generated FastAPI Swagger UI.

 ## API Endpoints